 - Ensuring EEO taglines are placed appropriately, such as on purchase orders, career portals, and job advertisements

 - Displaying required posters such as “EEO is the Law” and “FMLA” around your office

-Equally important, your compliance team must thoroughly document and measure your Good Faith Efforts.
+It’s equally important for your compliance team to thoroughly document and measure your Good Faith Efforts.
 Here again, if your company is audited, the OFCCP will request this documentation.
 In fact, recordkeeping violations are among the most common issues cited during audits.

 Clearly, proactively and diligently keeping records of your Good Faith Efforts is critical to maintaining compliance.
 To manage all the documentation associated with GFEs, many companies turn to document management and GFE software solutions.

 For more on this subject, you can also read our blog: ‘Good Faith Efforts: Where Are the Results?’

 Compliance and awareness training on affirmative action is a requirement, but unfortunately, many companies take a check-the-box approach.
 Whether you conduct live or online training sessions, compliance training can—and should—be much more.

 When taken seriously, affirmative action training can instill in your leaders, recruiters, hiring managers, and employees a deeper understanding of compliance guidelines.
 It can also empower your workforce with a greater awareness of their colleagues’ perspectives and experiences.

 When preparing your affirmative action and compliance training plan, consider how you’ll record employee progress and completion of required courses.
 Affirmity has built an approach to OFCCP and EEOC training that helps companies align HR practices with federal regulations.